 Diabetes and Diabetic Neuropathy

-This page focuses on the research abstract ‘One Year of Seal Oil Omega-3 Supplementation Stops the Progression of Diabetic Sensorimotor Polyneuropathy: Results from a Clinical Pilot Trial’ as posted in the Canadian Journal of Diabetes
+This page focuses on the published research ’12 months of Auum Seal Oil Omega-3 Supplementation Stops the Progression of Diabetic Sensorimotor Polyneuropathy: Results from a Clinical Pilot Trial’ as posted in the Canadian Journal of Diabetes

 An Auum Omega 3 product, was recently used in a research study – Diabetes Neuropathy (2014-15).
 Understanding diabetes is one thing, living with diabetes is yet another.
 The list of complications and diet restrictions seem to take away the fun in life but they learn to manage the best they can and I am sure they still do have fun as there is more to life than food, and they are not alone.
 The Diabetes Canada and others support people with diabetes whether by providing information and resources.